Travesties: Plot

+The young Carr spies on Lenin, argues with Tzara about the nature of true art, is persuaded by Joyce to play Algernon and later quarrels over the cost of buying new trousers for the role.
+The old Carr concludes the first act:

+After further confused memories and mix-ups in the second act, the old Carr concludes the play:

 Production history

 Original production

 Travesties was first produced at the Aldwych Theatre, London, on 10 June 1974, by the Royal Shakespeare Company.
-The production was directed by Peter Wood and designed by Carl Toms, with lighting by Robert Ornbo.
-It closed on 13 March 1976 after 156 performances at the Aldwych and the Albery Theatres in London, and the Ethel Barrymore Theater in New York City.
+The production was directed by Peter Wood and designed by Carl Toms.
+It closed on 13 March 1976 after 156 performances at the Aldwych and the Albery Theatres in London, and the Ethel Barrymore Theater in New York.